kindone/cppproptest/doc/StatefulTesting.md

 You would prefer `ActionWithoutModel` if you don't need a model structure and `Action` if you need one.

-* `precondition` is called to check if an action in the sequence is appicable for current system's state.
+* `precondition` is called to check if an action in the sequence is applicable to current state.
+If it's not the action is skipped.
     * Overriding `precondition` is optional and returns `true` by default
-* `run` is called to actually apply the state change and perform validations to your model after the state change
+* `run` is called to actually apply the state change and perform validations against your model after the state change

 ```cpp
 template <typename SYSTEM, typename MODEL>